michael-eva/essentials/README.md

 - The plan generation code should be stored in /services and called by the generatePlan in srcserver/api/routers/workout-plan
 - There is already a hook used in the frontend to orchestrate the generation

+TODO:

+- Middleware is not currently protecting routes